Skip to main content

 This creates significant challenges:

-• Poor drainage: Clay soils absorb wastewater slowly, limiting how much drain fields can process
+• Poor drainage: Clay soils absorb effluent slowly, limiting how much wastewater drain fields can process

 • Shrink-swell cycle: Clay expands when wet and contracts when dry, stressing pipes, tanks, and connections